Sninctbur/BA2/ReadMeOrIllReadYou.md

 - Sometimes after a long time, zombie grab slow stops working

 **Less important/more funny, but still want to fix before release:**
-- Zombies drown in waist high water
+- Zombies drown in waist high water (would be a tedious fix)
 - Zombies can get stuck if they bump into each other while pacing
-- NPCs leave invisible ragdolls when killed by infection
-- Entity names in killfeed only display correctly some of the time
 - Most physics-based projectile weapons don't collide with zombies

-**Todo**
-- VJ support

 **Credits**
 - Sninctbur: One-man team